 Stanley Black & Decker is Committed to U.S. Manufacturing and Job Creation

 Stanley Black & Decker is a leading global manufacturer of hand and power tools, industrial equipment, and engineered fastening solutions, and we have recently increased our manufacturing in the U.S. so that roughly 40% of what we sell in the U.S., we make in the U.S. with global materials.

 We are committed to our company’s “Make Where We Sell” strategy here in America and around the globe.
 In fact, we are increasing production in the U.S., building new factories, creating jobs, and contributing to our national and local economies and communities.
-We are proud to employ more than 17,000 people across 49 manufacturing facilities in the U.S. Our employees make tape measures in New Britain, Connecticut, CRAFTSMAN toolboxes in Sedalia, Missouri and DEWALT power tools in Jackson, Tennessee and Fort Mill, South Carolina.
+We are proud to employ 19,000 people across 49 manufacturing facilities in the U.S. Our employees make tape measures in New Britain, Connecticut, CRAFTSMAN toolboxes in Sedalia, Missouri and DEWALT power tools in Jackson, Tennessee and Fort Mill, South Carolina.
 We are re-Americanizing the CRAFSTMAN brand, taking significant steps toward making more CRAFTSMAN products in the U.S. And in 2021, we will open a greenfield hand tool manufacturing facility in Ft.
 Worth, Texas that will create 500 new jobs.